Disaster Preparedness Tips for Families

 For cats: keep an assembled carrier (or “Evacsak”) on hand so you can transport your cat in an emergency.
 A small litter box and a water dish should be kept with your carrier.

-keep a harness and leash handy at all times.
+For dogs: keep a harness and leash handy at all times.
 Frightened dogs can easily slip out of a collar by bucking their heads.
 Also keep a chain and stake in the household to secure your dog should walls and fences fall down or become unstable in a disaster.